-Project Board cash balances are invested by Ramsey County to the extent available in certificates of deposit and other authorized investments.
-Earnings from these investments are allocated monthly to the Board's General Fund based on average daily balances during the month.
+The Project's cash balances are invested by Ramsey County to the extent available in certificates of deposit and other authorized investments.
+Earnings from these investments are allocated monthly to the Project's General Fund based on average daily balances during the month.